-The 50% discount available through the the dine-in subsidy initiative has proved mouthwatering for consumers.
-In launch week it was used 10.5 million times, according to the Treasury, as more than 83,000 restaurants took part, from indies to fast-food giants such as McDonald’s.
+The 50% discount available through the dine-in subsidy initiative has proved a mouthwatering prospect for consumers.
+In its first week, it was used 10.5 million times, according to the Treasury.
+More than 83,000 restaurants took part, ranging from indies to fast-food giants such as McDonald’s.

-Not only has it helped hard-pressed eateries, it has had another equally important benefit – drawing still-cautious consumers back into town centres and taking a few tentative steps towards restoring confidence.
+Not only has it helped hard-pressed eateries, but it has also had another equally important benefit – drawing still-cautious consumers back into town centres and taking a few tentative steps towards restoring confidence.

 Higher footfall and money through the tills, both of which Rishi’s dishes have provided, is what retailers need too.
 Some are recovering well from the disruption of lockdown but many, particularly in discretionary categories, are in desperate need of a boost to trade.

 Hospitality and retail’s different operating models mean it would be difficult to simply replicate the scheme wholesale.
 In fact, to do so would be undesirable.
 While people are used to booking restaurant tables as standard, they expect to be able to simply walk into stores.